 The engineering and financial groundwork for the Zambia extension rests on a series of feasibility studies funded primarily by the United States Trade and Development Agency.
 USTDA has committed grant funding to support detailed technical, environmental, and financial assessments of the extension.
 These studies are being conducted by international engineering consultancies in partnership with local Zambian firms and are expected to deliver bankable project documentation suitable for attracting construction financing from development finance institutions and private investors.

-The USTDA-funded feasibility studies cover several distinct workstreams.
-The first is engineering feasibility: detailed route surveys, geotechnical investigations, hydrological assessments, and preliminary engineering designs for both the Kasumbalesa and new-crossing route options.
+The USTDA-funded feasibility work covers several distinct workstreams.
+The first is engineering feasibility: detailed route surveys, geotechnical investigations, hydrological assessments, and preliminary engineering designs for the Angola-Zambia rail line.
 This workstream produces the technical specifications, cost estimates, and construction schedules that form the basis of investment decisions.
-The second is environmental and social impact assessment (ESIA), documenting the extension's potential effects on ecosystems, water resources, agricultural land, and human settlements along both candidate routes.
+The second is environmental and social impact assessment (ESIA), documenting the extension's potential effects on ecosystems, water resources, agricultural land, and human settlements along the candidate alignment.
 The ESIA is a prerequisite for financing from any major development finance institution, all of which require compliance with international environmental and social standards such as the IFC Performance Standards.

 The third workstream is economic and financial modelling: projecting freight volumes, revenue streams, operating costs, and financial returns over the concession period.
 This analysis must demonstrate that the extension can service its construction debt while delivering competitive transport tariffs that attract mining company customers away from existing export routes.
 The fourth is a regulatory and institutional analysis, examining the legal frameworks governing railway construction and operation in Zambia, cross-border customs arrangements, and the institutional structures required to manage a multinational railway corridor.